syseleven/golem-workshop-module-4/01-rbac/README.md

 # Role based access control (RBAC)

+## Tasks

+* Deploy the kubernetes dashboard
+* Create service accounts with different permissions
+* and test them on the dashboard

 ## Preparation

 * Before you begin with the actual exercise please make sure to follow these steps to work in your own environment: